-I run a sleepy Twitter feed, I post occasional photos on Instagram, I operate the world’s least interesting Facebook page, and I am on LinkedIn.
-The opinions expressed here and there are my own; they do not reflect the views of my friends, family, editors, employers, publishers, or colleagues, with whom neither this blog nor my social media activity is affiliated.
-Contact me at bldgblog at gmail dot com.
+The opinions expressed here are my own; they do not reflect the views of my friends, family, editors, employers, publishers, or colleagues, with whom this blog is in no way affiliated.